 Bind DN

-An object that you bind to in the LDAP server that gives you permission to authenticate.
-In this case, the Bind DN is the user trying to authenticate.
+An object that you bind to in the LDAP server that permits you to authenticate.
+In this case, the Bind DN is the User trying to authenticate.
 The Bind DN is required if anonymous binding is disabled on the LDAP server.

 Password